ethyca/fides/docs/fides/docs/development/overview.md

 - MSSQL: Known issues around connecting to MSSQL exist today for Apple M1 users.
 M1 users that wish to install `pyodbc` locally, please reference the workaround [here](https://github.com/mkleehammer/pyodbc/issues/846).

-- Package not found: When running `nox -s dev`, if you get a `importlib.metadata.PackageNotFoundError: fidesops`, do `nox -s dev -- shell`, and then run `pip install -e .`.
-Verify fidesops is installed with `pip list`.
+- Package not found: When running `nox -s dev`, if you get a `importlib.metadata.PackageNotFoundError: fides`, do `nox -s dev -- shell`, and then run `pip install -e .`.
+Verify Fides is installed with `pip list`.
 ### Write your code

 We have no doubt you can write amazing code!
 However, we want to help you ensure your code plays nicely with the rest of the Fides ecosystem.
 Many projects describe code style and documentation as a suggestion; in Fides it's a CI-checked requirement.